openvinotoolkit/training_extensions/pytorch_toolkit/object_detection/face_detection.md

 ## Prerequisites

-1. Download mmdetection submodule:
-  `git submodule update --init --recommend-shallow ../../external/mmdetection`
-2. Download the [WIDER Face](http://shuoyang1213.me/WIDERFACE/) and unpack it to `data` folder.
+1. Download the [WIDER Face](http://shuoyang1213.me/WIDERFACE/) and unpack it to `data` folder.
-3. Annotation in the VOC format can be found in this [repo](https://github.com/sovrasov/wider-face-pascal-voc-annotations.git).
+2. Annotation in the VOC format can be found in this [repo](https://github.com/sovrasov/wider-face-pascal-voc-annotations.git).
 Move the annotation files from `WIDER_train_annotations` and `WIDER_val_annotations` folders to the `Annotation` folders inside the corresponding directories `WIDER_train` and `WIDER_val`.
 Also annotation lists `val.txt` and `train.txt` should be copied to